Bionus/imgbrd-grabber/docs/blog/posts/2020-10-29-android-version.md

 Or if you just want to download it, here's the link!
 [Grabber_nightly.apk](https://github.com/Bionus/imgbrd-grabber/releases/download/nightly/Grabber_nightly.apk)

 It's still rough around the edges, but the basics are there!
-Feel free to comment here or on Github if you have any feedback, suggestions, requests, etc!
+Feel free to comment here or on GitHub if you have any feedback, suggestions, requests, etc.!

 &nbsp;